-Sigma has a large top-loader cartridge filter for trapping fine and ultra-fine dirt particles while the Premier has bottom-loader cartridge filters for ultra-fine/fine dirt particles and over-sized debris bags for leaves, twigs, sticks, and others large floating pool contaminants.
+Sigma has a large top-loader cartridge filter for trapping fine and ultra-fine dirt particles while the Premier has bottom-loader cartridge filters for ultra-fine/fine dirt particles and oversized debris bags for leaves, twigs, sticks, and other large floating pool contaminants.

 Both robots have the patented 60-foot anti-tangle swivel cord made from thermoplastic rubber to prevent frictional drag.
 This cable also rotates through 360-degrees and promotes glitch-free movement.

 Both Sigma and Premier feature the Smart-Nav system for advanced pool navigation.
 With this software, these robots are able to scan the pool and create a map for quick and efficient cleaning.
 This prevents uncoordinated movements and saves time and energy.

 HyperGrip rubber tracks

 Instead of wheels, these Dolphin pool robots both use specially designed HyperGrip continuous rubber tracks.
 These tracks counter any loss of friction due to water and firmly plant these robots on the floors and walls of pools.
 This ensures that the robot moves smoothly while getting the job done.